Varshamaith/Varshamaith/README.md

 <p>
 🔍 Currently exploring the VLSI domain<br>
 ⚡ Excited to engineer silicon chips that push technology forward<br>
-❤️ Interested in anything and everything related to electronics
+❤️ Currently interested in anything and everything related to electronics
 </p>

 ---